AnthLi/course-parser/README.md

 #course-parser

-A course parsing script written in Python to extract all current UMass Amherst courses offered from each HTML file corresponding to the first letter of each subject on SPIRE.
+A course parsing script written in Python to extract from SPIRE's HTML files containing all UMass Amherst classes offered for the current semester.

 ## Usage
 ```bash